seng637-Winter/seng637-a3-CA-Proc/seng637-a3-team-5.md

 ## 4. Deliverables

     Testers will deliver:
-    - functioning source code which encompasses the test runner, and all of the individual unit tests for the Range and DataUtilities classes, specifically.
+    - functioning source code which encompasses the test runner, and all of the individual unit tests for the Range and DataUtilities classes.
     - An analysis of the final coverage of the classes under test.
     - A detailed description of five individual unit tests
     - A report on the execution of the test plan.